futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config-html/README.md

-> This package contains configuration files for ESLint v6+<br>
+> This package contains configuration files for ESLint v10+<br>

-This is a configuration file for ESLint that is used to lint JavaScript source embedded within my `.html` files.
+This is a configuration file for ESLint that is used to lint JavaScript source (and optionally TypeScript if the required configurations are installed) embedded within `.html` files.

-**NOTE:** This configuration is only for enabling HTML/XML linting, therefore it is recommended to also use [@futagoza/eslint-config-javascript][ECJ] or something similar alongside this configuration.
+**NOTE:** This configuration is only for enabling linting of HTML/XML for JavaScript and/or TypeScript, therefore it is recommended to also use [@futagoza/eslint-config-javascript](https://www.npmjs.com/package/@futagoza/eslint-config-javascript), [@futagoza/eslint-config-typescript](https://www.npmjs.com/package/@futagoza/eslint-config-typescript) or something similar alongside this configuration.

 ## installation